wooorm/ccount/readme.md

 ## What is this?

-This package is a small utility that helps you find how frequently a substring occurs in another string.
+This is a tiny package that finds the count of a substring.

 ## When should I use this?